U-1-Decembrie-AB/Grafic-intarzieri-curse-aeriene---multiple-culori/README.md

 This repository contains a script that processes airline delay data and creates a bar chart showing the average delay per month in gradient colors.

-Above average is red and the intensity grows the higher it is Below average is blue and the intensity grows the lower it is
+Above average the bar is red and the intensity grows the higher it is

+Below average the bar is blue and the intensity grows the lower it is

 ## Instructions